Claudio Arrau: Tone and approach to music

 Arrau was an intellectual and a deeply reflective interpreter.
 He read widely while travelling, and he learned English, Italian, German, and French in addition to his native Spanish.
 He became familiar with Jung's psychology in his twenties.

 Arrau's attitude toward music was very serious.
 He preached fidelity to the score, but also the use of imagination.
 Although he often played with slower and more deliberate tempi from his middle age onward, he had a reputation as a fabulous virtuoso earlier in his career, a reputation supported by recordings he made at this time, such as Balakirev's Islamey and Liszt's Paganini études.
 However, even late in his career, he often tended to play with less restraint in live concerts than in studio recordings.

-Arrau was a man of remarkable fortitude, even towards the end of his life he invariably programmed very large, demanding concerts, including works such as Beethoven's Emperor Concerto and Brahms' Piano Concerto No. 1.
+Arrau's work continued and even towards the end of his life he invariably programmed large, demanding concerts, including works such as Beethoven's Emperor Concerto and Brahms' Piano Concerto No. 1.